 2. Section 3.1.2.
-It should be clarified that when a PCC makes a
+It should be clarified that when a PCC makes a request, it

-what indication is given to the PCE about which to select?
+given to the PCE about which to select?

 3. Section 3.1.3.
-It may be helpful to have a depth indicator in the
+It may be helpful to have a depth indicator in the original

-administrative boundaries to cross could be useful to contain the cost of a potential path.
+to cross could be useful to contain the cost of a potential path.

 An electronic copy of this liaison statement is available at: